Can Dogs Eat Zinc?

 • Place small pieces of dough on a greased cookie sheet

 • Then bake in the oven at 350˚F for around 20-25 minutes.
-You will know as soon as the treats are done since the edges will start to turn brown.
+You will know when the treats are done since the edges will turn brown.

 FINAL WORDS